DataDog/integrations-core/kyototycoon/README.md

 ## Compatibility

-The kyototycoon check is compatible with all major platforms.
+The KyotoTycoon check is compatible with all major platforms.

 ## Data Collected
 ### Metrics